tilestoolkit/rapIoT-gateway-app/Tiles CLOUD/api-server/README.md

 `DELETE` | /webhooks/[userId]/[tileId]/[webhookId] | Delete (unregister) a webhook

 ### Web Interface
+The server also has a simple web interface for managing webhooks.

+Instructions for registering a webhook:

 1. Navigate to your Tile administration page: `[domain]:3000/#/users/[userId]`
 2. Click on the ID of the Tile you want to register a webhook for.